Google Sheet: IMPORTRANGE, IF, TODAY, conditional formatting, tick box, alternating colors, protect sheet and ranges, share sheet

 Next, add the title Quarterly Report in cell A1 and merge it across to cell G1.
 Press ctrl + B to Bold.
 Resize to 14 and then got to File > Align > Centre, then File > Align > Middle.
 Click the first line below row 1 on the far left and drag it down to give it a bit of space.

 In cell B2, type: ‘Due Date:’ and bold and italicise.
 Then in cell C2 add the due date.
 Note, I have set my date to Day, Month and Year.
 You can change yours to Month, Day and Year if that is what you are used to.
-Just go to Format > Number > More Formats > More Dates and Times Formats.
+Just go to Format > Number > custom date and time

 Got to the fill bucket icon and fill with a light grey.
 Then got to the adjacent border icon and click it > select the border colour to a dark grey > then select the full border.